 "The spider, Yorick, came with me to hospital as one of the fireys put him in one of those little urine jars because they knew they would need him for identification and perhaps to milk him to make more anti-venom.

 "Yorick caused a lot of interest, he was still alive in the jar.
 He was still fighting fit and raising up against the glass with his fangs.
 Everybody was looking at him at the hospital because most of them had never seen a live funnel web.
-I had never seen a live one till that night."
+I had never seen a live one until that night."

 At Bowral Hospital Fiona was given the anti-venom which had arrived from Bankstown and immediately after the doctors gave her two doses, the sweating she was suffering stopped.